drewpj/454finalproject/README.md

 ## How to use
 To be able to buy ro sell items, you will need to create an account and login.
-After that, your items should show up in the buy and sell pages.
+After that, your items should show up in the buy and activity pages.

 ## How to run